What is Flooding?

 Flooding and excessive sewage resulting from the increased frequency of extreme weather events aggravate factors that increase the risk of waterborne diseases.

-An excess of water can pressure agricultural productivity and cause crop failure, malnutrition, starvation, population displacement, and resource conflict.
+An excess of water can pressure agricultural productivity, causing crop failure, malnutrition, starvation, population displacement, and resource conflicts.
 Thus, these scenarios impact the prevalence of waterborne diseases.

 Here are common waterborne diseases: